Sweet chestnut: Post-harvest treatment

 The most widespread treatment before storage is water curing, a process in which the sweet chestnuts are immersed in water for nine days.
-The aim of this practice is to limit the main storage problems threatening the sweet chestnut: fungi development and the presence of insect worms.
+This is to limit the main storage problems threatening the sweet chestnut, fungi development and the presence of insect larvae.
 As an alternative to water curing, hot water treatment is also commercially used.

-After water treatment, the sweet chestnuts are stored in a controlled environment with high carbon dioxide concentrations.
-In contrast to a cold storage system, where the fruits are stored at low temperatures in untreated air, the controlled environment method avoids flesh hardening which negatively impacts the processability of the product.
+After water treatment, the chestnuts are stored in a controlled environment with high carbon dioxide concentrations.
+In contrast to a cold storage system, where the nuts are stored at low temperatures in untreated air, the controlled environment method avoids flesh hardening which negatively impacts the processability of the product.

 Cultivars

 The ornamental cultivar Castanea sativa 'Albomarginata' has gained the Royal Horticultural Society's Award of Garden Merit.
+Cultivars of French origin include Bouche de Betizac, Maraval, Marigoule, Marsol, and Precoce Migoule.
+Cultivars of American origin include Colossal and Labor Day.